Facilities and features

 Groups, Courses and Activities

 In the summer there are the Open Garden Coffee Mornings, which are very popular.
 They meet in different gardens on a Tuesday at 11.00 - 12 noon.
-Check out the pew sheet on the website to see in which garden the event will be held.
+Check out the church notice board inside the door to see in which garden the event will be held this week.

 Help for Visitors